axch/rules/README.md

 is expected to match any datum that the operator may be given.
 The operator will attempt the rules in some unspecified order, and return the result if any rule matches (which result is unspecified if more than one rule matches).
+If no rule matches, a pattern-dispatch operator signals an error.
 This is a case where the distinction between a rule not matching and a rule matching and returning its input is significant.

 - `(pattern-dispatch <rule> ...)`